Frequently Asked Questions about the Marin RCD

 See our How We Operate page for more details.

 Who supports these projects on ranches?

 Ultimately, all of the projects receive the support of the American people.
 Funding is approved by Congress and the California State legislature, administered by the Federal and State Government, enhanced through action by the County Board of Supervisors, applied for in a competitive process by the MRCD staff, and approved through the MRCD Board.
-Land manager support is shown by the many land managers who have either had projects or are waiting patiently for projects.
+Interest is shown by the many land owners and managers who have either had projects or are waiting patiently for projects.